 - Dr Cate also has a Diploma in Clinical Hypnosis, and has undertaken training in Couple Therapy, Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT) and Interpersonal Therapy.

 - In practice she favours an integrative (combining a number of therapies) and holistic approach.

 - Dr Cate has focused on her writing passion in the past 10 years, having written half a dozen books (a seventh and eighth on the way), and regularly blogging.
 She writes about relevant human topics, gathering information and writing in an accessible way for all.

 - The most recent book, ‘Listening, Learning, Caring and Counselling’, is a guide for health professionals and counsellors on caring for their clients.
 The other books cover topics such as Depression, Stress and Anxiety and Intuition.
 They have all been published in Australia, New Zealand and internationally, and Dr Cate’s book on depression, ‘Keeping the blues away’, has been translated into Japanese.

 - Dr Cate has also written a number of e-books, and one has recently been published by Exisle.
 Called ‘Emotional Eating Learn to be free!
 A guide to living well and soothing yourself in ways other than food’, it is based on a number of years of experience with individuals undergoing bariatric surgery or dealing with eating issues.
 It answers common questions about emotional eating, and provides many practical tools to assist in overcoming it.

 Additional roles, and awards:

-- As a result of this, Dr Cate has presented her work at a number of conferences within Australia and overseas.
-In 2010, Cate travelled to Japan to present her research on depression, and she presented in New Zealand recently.
-Cate has also had her research findings published in a number of academic journals.
+- Dr Cate has been involved in academic and research work in the past, and has presented her work at a number of conferences within Australia and overseas.
+She has had her research findings published in a number of academic journals.